Preparing for an Era of Change

 Our efforts in education are just one part of our wider corporate social responsibility.
 This year, for example, Geely Holding Group partnered with the Li Shufu Charity Foundation, to continue promoting the Geely “Timely Rain” project, targeted poverty alleviation project.
 Over the past five years, Geely has invested more than 680 million RMB (104 million USD) to help impoverished families across ten 10 provinces and 20 regions throughout China.
 More than 30,000 households were lifted out of poverty with our assistance.
 Geely Holding Group also set up a special 200 million RMB (30 million USD) fund specifically to help fight the covid-19 pandemic and will continue to support recovery efforts both in China and globally.

 If recovery has been the clear priority of 2020, then renewal should be the watchword of 2021.
 By continually renewing our approach to business and to address challenges, we can seize exciting new opportunities.
 These will include Geely’s “three-dimensional mobility ecosystem”, which aims to cover mobility on rails, on the road, and in the sky.
 One example of this is our satellite project which will not only provide critical infrastructure support for Geely’s future travel ecosystem but will also support future mobility including intelligent and autonomous drive, smart manufacturing, drone mobility, and urban management.

 This is one example, among many, in which we are looking forward to the new year with hope and a shared spirit of renewal.

 It will be a year in which Geely Holding shows its willingness to enter into new partnerships globally to transform and improve the global mobility technology industry, to strive for high-quality development and forge ahead into a brighter future.

 I look forward to working with each of you on that effort.
 Once again, I sincerely wish everyone a happy and healthy new year.

-Li Shufu, Chairman of Geely Holding Group.
+Eric Li (Li Shufu), Chairman of Geely Holding Group.